engmahmoudosman/engmahmoudosman.github.io/_portfolio/portfolio-1.md

 | **Switching Frequency**  | 400KHz                |

 Price Analysis:
 ===
-The picture below shows the price analysis of my board from [eurocircuits PCB manufacturer](https://www.eurocircuits.com/)
+The picture below shows the price analysis of my board from [eurocircuits PCB manufacturer](https://www.eurocircuits.com/) Based on the provided Gerber file, the estimated cost of the board is €201 for one board of 65mm X 40mm dimensions.

 ![Logo](/images/pcbprice.jpeg)